 The Doctor of Philosophy (PhD) is a research-oriented degree requiring independent mastery of a field of knowledge.
 As such, the Graduate School and MAE offers considerable flexibility in tailoring individual programs.
-Students complete 90 credits, 51 research credits and 39 graded credits, in Aerospace or Mechanical Engineering.
+The majority of our applicants apply for direct admission to the PhD program as they are completing their Bachelors degree.
+All PhD students in MAE are fully supported, including stipend, tuition, and health insurance.
 MAE is home to more than five hundred graduate students, with more than two hundred pursuing a PhD.

 How to Apply